spacetelescope/style-guides/guides/python-testing.md

 There appear to be several benefits to using Codecov (over Coveralls) including a cleaner method to automatically report test-code coverage test on a PR within GitHub.
-So, it is encouraged that each STScI repository include Codecov coverage tests as part of the automated CI in Travis or Jenkins.
+So, it is encouraged that each STScI repository include Codecov coverage tests as part of the automated CI in Actions or Jenkins.

 ## Displaying test status